benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-12-18-a-bunch-of-sets.md

 ### Set predicates

-A classical set $A$ is a subset of a classical set of $B$ if any element of $A$ is also an element of $B$.
-This can be expressed in terms of keys and their associated scores by saying that the score for any key in $A$ is less than or equal to the score for that same key in $B$.
+A classical set `A` is a subset of a classical set of `B` if any element of `A` is also an element of `B`.
+This can be expressed in terms of keys and their associated scores by saying that the score for any key in `A` is less than or equal to the score for that same key in `B`.
 This definition also applies to multisets, and fuzzy sets, so that, again, a common implementation is possible.
 Here is a first stab at the `SetLike#subset?` method:

 ```ruby
 def subset?(other)